SebastianRokholt/LING123labs/_posts/2021-02-09-Answers to Lab Session 03.md

 The only difference, as far as I can see, is that Antconc sorts the occurences first by frequency, then alphabetically, while `bash` sorts the occurrences by frequency, then in *reverse* alphabetical order. <br>

-However, there might be other differences depending on the tokenization process in bash, such as that it might be necessary for you to specify how apostrophes should be interpreted.
+However, there might be other differences depending on the tokenization process in `bash`, such as that it might be necessary for you to specify how apostrophes should be interpreted.
 Antconc also has a lot more functionality, and enables you to easily sort by different parameters.
 It also provides a ranking of each word in the frequency list.
 <br>